Looking for things to do when spending a weekend in Budapest?

 Opening hours | Daily 08:00 – 00:00

-At the foot of Buda Castle, you’ll encounter a historical cable car that transfers people from Adam Clarke square to the summit of the Budapest’s castle district.
+At the foot of Buda Castle, you’ll encounter a historical cable car that transfers people from Adam Clarke Square to the summit of Budapest’s castle district.

-The authentic Funicular is well-preserved and retained most of its original design, which dates back as far as the 19th-century.
+The authentic Funicular is well-preserved and retains most of its original design, which dates back as far as the 19th century.

 Despite the fact that the funicular is extremely charming, we personally think that the 3-minute ride is too short to be enjoyed and therefore not worth the money.